Deep Drawing Operation in Sheet Metal

 Deep Draw Reduction Ratio Calculations

-A part requires multiple drawing operations if the sheet metal part depth is large.
-You can calculate the total number of draw operations using the Draw reduction ratio.
+A deep-drawing sheet metal part requires multiple drawing operations if the part depth is large.
+You can calculate the total number of required draw operations using the Draw reduction ratio.

 Draw Reduction Ratio Formula